-- 13. (1) A licence shall be issued in the name of an individual personally or on behalf of a commercial partnership or company and the address shall be the address of the commercial premises. - (2) The licence shall be issued by reference to the applicable categories and types of the commercial activities according to the Development permit issued by the relevant authority. - (3) Without prejudice to any other provision of law applicable in relation to a commercial activity, a licence issued under these regulations shall be subject to the applicable conditions contained in the Second Schedule to these regulations
+(2) The license shall be issued by reference to the applicable categories and types of the commercial activities according to the Development permit issued by the relevant authority.

+(3) Without prejudice to any other provision of law applicable in relation to a commercial activity, a license issued under these regulations shall be subject to the applicable conditions contained in the Second Schedule to these regulations.